PRL-PRG/codedj-parasite/README.md

 Calculates and displays the compression ratio for contents.
 This takes some time as all substore's contents are walked, read and decompressed to analyze the decompressed size.
 Compressed and decompressed data size is reported for each substore and a total.
 The sizes already take into account the overhead of the storage format (id and compressed size).

-# Appendix C - Version History
+# Appendix D - Version History

 The datastore keeps its own version counter, which signifies the internal version of the datastore.
 The versions described here are binary incompatible versions of parasite, stored here only for historic purposes and context: